agamboa7/lab2-team10/SVM/README.md

 - [Generated Files](#generated-files)
 - [Results](#key-results-from-this-session)

-## Script Overview
+## Overview

-The goal of this script is to apply advanced machine learning techniques to the signal peptide classification problem.
+The goal of the `SVM.py` script is to apply advanced machine learning techniques to the signal peptide classification problem.
 The script takes the pre-processed dataset (`merged_dataset_with_seqs.tsv`) and executes a pipeline that includes feature engineering, feature selection, hyperparameter tuning, model evaluation, and final model persistence.
 This represents the culmination of the modeling phase of the course project.

+Afterwards, the `model_comparison.py` script compares the performance of the newly created SVM model with the previous von Heijne model.
+Spesifically, we compare their performance on classifying transmembrane proteins.

 ## Pipeline Steps